goschv/ADC_threshold_study/README.md

 Code and data for "A comparison between automated, threshold-based acute ischemic stroke lesion delineation and expert manual delineation" study

-Authors: Vitus Gosch, Doctoral Candidate – Center for Stroke Research Berlin, Charité Universitaetsmedizin Berlin
+Authors: Vitus Gosch, Doctoral Candidate – Center for Stroke Research Berlin, Charité Universitätsmedizin Berlin

 ## Background
 This repository contains bash, matlab and R scripts for image preprocessing, automated lesion delineation and statistical analysis.
 It provides data used for the study.

 ## Structure